What is Gender Equality?

 The Equality Act obligates various actors to promote gender equality in a purposeful and planned way.
 The authorities’ statutory obligation to promote equality applies to all authorities in all sectors.
 The Equality Act also contains obligations for employers, education providers, and educational institutions.

-The Government's gender equality policy is coordinated by the Gender Equality Unit at the Ministry of Social Affairs and Health.
-The Council for Gender Equality, which takes into account the Parliament’s power relations has a permanent advisory role in central government.
-Compliance with the Equality Act is supervised by the Ombudsman for Equality who operates under the Ministry of Justice.
+The Government's gender equality policy is coordinated by the Gender Equality Unit (TASY).
+The Council for Gender Equality (Tane), which takes into account the Parliament’s power relations has a permanent advisory role in central government.
+Compliance with the Equality Act is supervised by the Ombudsman for Equality.

 In addition to the measures enshrined in the Act and gender equality policy programmes, gender equality is widely promoted in society, for example in order to improve decision-making, well-being and safety.
 Equality work is carried out by authorities, companies, the scientific community and various actors in civil society.
 Gender equality work with the greatest impact is carried out through cross-sectoral cooperation.
 The Council for Gender Equality serves as a forum for cooperation between political parties, researchers, and organisations, and introduces new initiatives also in the social fields where work to promote equality is only just beginning.